-The pilot project for the UseSafer app was kicked off mid 2018 and was limited to supervised consumption sites supported by FHA and the Lookout Society.
-During this pilot phase the app was geo-fenced so that it was only available to people within the supervised consumption sites that were selected for this testing.
+The pilot project for the UseSafer app kicked off mid 2018 and has been limited to supervised consumption sites supported by FHA and the Lookout Society.
+During this pilot phase the app has been geo-fenced so that it is only available to people within the supervised consumption sites that have been selected for this testing.

 Set a Timer

 The user can set a timer when they decide to consume.
 Should the user not disable the alarm within 30 seconds he is believed to potentially have overdosed.

 The user can enable GPS sharing while using the app so that this location can be forwarded to the trusted friends in the case of a potential overdose through text message.